Risperidone, 1 mg/ml 30 ml

 Treatment.

-A clear airway should be achieved and maintained to ensure an adequate supply of oxygen and ventilation.
-Gastric lavage (after intubation if unconscious) and activated charcoal, along with a laxative, should be given only if the drug was taken no more than one hour ago.
-ECG monitoring should be started immediately to detect possible arrhythmias.
+An open airway should be achieved and maintained to ensure adequate oxygen supply and ventilation.
+Gastric lavage (after intubation, if the patient is unconscious) and taking activated charcoal along with a laxative should be carried out only if the drug was taken no more than one hour ago.
+ECG monitoring should be started immediately to identify possible arrhythmias.

-There is no specific antidote, appropriate symptomatic therapy should be given.
-Arterial hypotension and vascular collapse should be treated with intravenous fluid infusions and/or sympathomimetic drugs.
+There is no specific antidote; appropriate symptomatic therapy must be carried out.
+Hypotension and vascular collapse should be treated with intravenous fluid infusions and/or sympathomimetic drugs.
 If severe extrapyramidal symptoms develop, anticholinergic drugs should be prescribed.
-Continuous medical observation and monitoring should be continued until symptoms of intoxication disappear.
+Constant medical observation and monitoring should be continued until symptoms of intoxication disappear.

 ---|---|